The Advantages and Disadvantages of Medicare

 Depending on your situation, the disadvantages of Medicare Part C may outweigh the advantages.
 Some of the main disadvantages of Medicare Advantage include:

 A licensed agent can help you decide on a Medicare option that works for you.
-Speak with a licensed agent at 888-264-0148, or read through our helpful guide, 10 Medicare Mistakes You Could Be Making.
+Call today to speak with a licensed agent and compare the Medigap plans that are available where you live.